 - TRENDS: Research compelling business issues and marketplace conditions which impact organizations that you are targeting.
 Send notes to those quoted and their teams to make meaningful connections on current and emerging opportunities.
 Find out where investments are taking place – “Follow the money!”

-- TARGET: Connect with the economic decision makers (“Very Important Top Officers”) and their teams around posted and non-posted opportunities.
+- TARGET: Confirm a target list of companies and roles that interest you.
+Connect with the economic decision makers (i.e. VITO = “Very Important Top Officers“) and their teams around posted and non-posted opportunities.
 Minimize primarily going to Human Resources and Job Board postings.
 See book list below.

-- TIME UTILIZATION: Spend 75% of your time networking and cold calling (on-line and in person), 15% with recruiters, 15% with job boards (i.e. Monster.com, etc.).
+- TIME UTILIZATION: Spend 70% of your time networking and outreach (on-line and in person), 15% with recruiters, 15% with job boards (i.e. Monster.com, etc.).
 Too many job seekers have these time ratios in reverse and don’t take charge of their own destiny.
+Note: If you see a job on a job board focus on a 3 prong approach: (1) Post; (2) Identify who you know (i.e. alumni / friend / colleague; (3) Confirm the economic decision maker.

 - SOCIAL MEDIA: Update you’re Social Media sites such as LinkedIn and others so they can help you network and build your brand.
-Makes sure your resume is impeccable and consider new ways to connect including Twitter, YouTube videos, blogs as well as building your own website to showcase your skills, work experience and related professional passions.
+Makes sure your resume is impeccable and consider new ways to connect including Twitter, YouTube videos, thought leadership blogs as well as building your own website to showcase your skills, work experience and related professional passions.
 Take down any photos from your sites that are not professional.
-Prospective employers will check out your Facebook page.
+Prospective employers will check out your Facebook / Social Media posts.

 - VOLUNTEER: Provide weekly and monthly service to a non-profit (i.e. association) or charity around the skills and work experience that you have now or seek to secure in your next job.
 Find a cause that connects you to leaders, professionals, and the community.
 Also, make sure you have some part-time work that pays a few dollars as well.